LTambam/FunkyCam/README.md

 The luminance calculation is simplified so that it can recolor video in "realtime" (depends on image quality and number of colors chosen).
 To select colors, there are 3 options:
-1. Use the seaborn color_palettes or matplotlib colormaps.
+1. Use the seaborn color_palettes or matplotlib colormaps (https://matplotlib.org/stable/tutorials/colors/colormaps.html).
 2. Manually input RGB colors in a list of lists.
 Resolution is 8 bits: 0-255 each color.
 3. Specify "random_colors=True".